MattFLPe/sign-up-form/README.md

 # sign-up-form
-A sign-up form project.
-I used the main concepts I learned about forms from TOP.
+A sign-up form project that'll help me absorb the concepts I learned about forms in TOP.